perfectblue/ctf-writeups/midnightsun-ctf-2019-quals/bigspin/README.md

 <?php header("X-Accel-Redirect: /admin../uberadmin/flag.txt"); ?>
 ```

-Overall, this was an awesome challenge.
+Overall, this was an awesome challenge and I loved every part of it